no-stack-dub-sack/cs-playground-react/README.md

   - Go to the previous challenge: <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd><</kbd>
   - Run code: <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>ENTER</kbd>

+### NOTE:
+The [JSDoc](https://github.com/jsdoc3/jsdoc)-like documentation found throughout the editor's files are just that: JSDoc-_like_.
+These comments would not produce proper documentation if the JSDoc utility was ran on these source files.
+Proper JSDoc would have meant overcrowding the code itself with comments, which, for the purposes of this project, I did not want to do.
+These comments, instead, loosely follow the JSDoc style, and are just meant as a recognizable reference for users, so that they can easily see how each function, parameter, class, property, and method is meant to be used.

 ## Contents:
 ### Sorting Algorithms: